newrelic/centurion/README.md

 ###Interpolation

-Currently there is one special feature for interpolation that can be added to any `env_var` value in the DSL.
-The string `%DOCKER_HOST%` will be replaced with the current server's hostname in the environment variable at deployment time.
+Currently there is one special string for interpolation that can be added to any `env_var` value in the DSL. `%DOCKER_HOST%` will be replaced with the current server's hostname in the environment variable at deployment time.

 Deploying
 ---------